RLButch/project-4-stroke-predictions/README.md

     accuracy                           0.98      1694
    macro avg       0.98      0.98      0.98      1694
 weighted avg       0.98      0.98      0.98      1694

+Evaluation: In this optimization attempt, we utilized SMOTE to oversample the data, resulting in an overall accuracy score of approximately 98% when predicting class 0 (no stroke) and class 1 (stroke.
+For our next attempt, we will explore the binning method to see if this can help simplify the data and reduce noise.
+The objective is to optimize the model's overall performance, as well as enhance the sensitivity and specificity scores.
+The test data showed that it was predicting no stroke when actually there were 27 incidents of stroke, indicating this isn't the best model to be using for our final visualisation or the best model overall for predicting the likelihood of stroke.
+The F1 score is close to 1 which tells us that this model is close to predicting stroke incidence accurately but its not quite there.
+Precision tells us that out of all the patients the model predicted no stroke - only 97% didn't have a stroke however for the incidence of stroke it was 100%. this model is predicting  stroke incidence better than it is predicting no strokes.

 Our second attempt included binning the BMI feature of the dataset and using oversampler and the random forest algorithm which produced better results than the first model.
 Binning algorithms can pre-process the data and speed up the subsequent tree construction in a random forest.
 It is a pre-processsing method to group numerical values and is a technique that may address prevalent data issues such as the handling of missing values, presence of outliers and statistical noise as well as data scaling.